felix-hilden/tekore/docs/examples.rst

 ========
 Examples
 ========

-Here are some example scripts for various use cases, enjoy!
+Here are some things you could do with Tekore, enjoy!
-Fair warning, some of them perform (harmless and small) actions on your behalf.

 .. toctree::
    :maxdepth: 3